 Even though Mahogany is considered as an expensive wood, I have to say it is worth the money you spend.

-So, let’s begin your next woodworking project with Mahogany.
+So, let’s begin your next woodworking project with Mahogany to experience its ultimate strength.
 Have fun!

 Very much exhaustive information and piece of writing interesting.